 Why are dust baths so beneficial?

 Chickens have glands that secrete oils.
-Over time excess oils can build up along with dead skin creating the perfect home for parasites.
-When a hen tosses loose dirt through her feathers she dries up the excess oils and removes dead skin along with any parasites.
-This leaves her feeling clean and refreshed.
+Over time, excess oils and dead skin can build up, creating the perfect home for parasites.
+When a hen tosses loose dirt through her feathers, she dries up the excess oils and removes debris, dead skin, and parasites.
+This leaves the chicken feeling clean and refreshed.

-If your outdoor area (chicken run) is small, you may want to create a specific spot for your gals to bath in.
-This can be easily done (and quite inexpensively) with a dishpan, litterbox or even old tires, as I did in our own chicken coop.
+If your outdoor area (chicken run) is small, you may want to create a specific spot for your gals to bathe in.
+This can be easily done (and quite inexpensively) with a dishpan, litterbox, or even old tires, as I did in our own chicken coop.

 Check around the house for anything large enough to hold a hen but shallow enough for her to get into without tipping it over.